mkolakowski/mkolakowski.github.io/_posts/2024-03-18-Microsoft-Exchange-Powershell-Cheat-Sheet.md

 ---

 # Microsoft Exchnage Powershell Cheat Sheet
-This blog contains powershell snippits that I find useful when working with exchange on prem
+This blog contains powershell snippits that I find useful when working with Exchange on prem

 #